Register your child for In-person Robotics Workshop on 24th September at CCC, Fremont. Reserve a Seat today!

 Classes: Grades 6 to 8

 Method: Experiential learning in the sciences, mathematics, arts, social sciences, and humanities.
-Focus will be on critical learning objectives, which is a big shift from the rote learning methods.
+The focus will be on critical learning objectives, which is a big shift from the rote learning methods.

 4 Years = Secondary Stage